 Climbing Wall Employment

-The JHU climbing wall is looking for students passionate about climbing and teaching climbing skills.
-If you are interested in working at the JHU climbing wall and bouldering cave please apply online through the link below.
-We accept new applicants the beginning of every Spring semester.
+The JHU climbing wall is looking for students passionate about climbing and teaching climbing skills and routes setters.
+If you are interested in working at the JHU climbing wall and bouldering cave as either (or both) a Climbing Wall Instructor or a Route Setter please apply online through the links below.
+If you want to We accept new applicants at the end of every Fall semester.

 Frequently Asked Questions